 Out of control

-I knew by the age fourteen that the eating disorder was the one controlling me – but I no longer cared.
+I knew by the age of 14 that the eating disorder was the one controlling me – but I no longer cared.
 I grew thinner and thinner, and sicker and sicker – hair coming away in clumps, my skin discoloured and a mess, passing out several times a day, and my brain left barely unable to form a coherent thought.
 I was killing myself and I knew it – but I just didn’t care anymore.

 Two days after my fifteenth birthday, I collapsed and couldn’t wake up.
 My parents rushed me to hospital where I was immediately admitted.
 My parents were informed that my internal organs had begun to fail, and in two more weeks, I would be dead.